 \subsection{RGBB: variations}

-Fig.~\ref{fig:rgbb_var} shows discrepancies in the predicted $\log g$ at the RGBB location.
-Fitting coefficients for observed and predicted $\log g$ at RGBB location are tabulated in Table~\ref{tab:RGBB_coeffs}.
+Figure~\ref{fig:rgbb_var} shows discrepancies in the predicted $\log g$ at the RGBB location.
+Fitting coefficients for observed and predicted $\log g$ at the RGBB location are tabulated in Table~\ref{tab:RGBB_coeffs}.
 Like in Section~\ref{ss:fdu_var}, below we comment on some of the variation grids.